dimforge/rapier/python/docs/api/world.rst

 :class:`PhysicsWorld` is the recommended starting point for almost every program.
-It bundles **all** of rapier's sub-state — the rigid-body, collider, and joint sets, the broad/narrow phase, island manager, CCD solver, integration parameters, and the physics + query pipelines — into a single object, and drives the whole simulation with one :meth:`~PhysicsWorld.step` call.
+It bundles **all** of rapier's sub-state — the rigid-body, collider, and joint sets, the broad/narrow phase, island manager, CCD solver, integration parameters, and the physics, collision and query pipelines — into a single object, and drives the whole simulation with one :meth:`~PhysicsWorld.step` call.
+Its gravity is zero unless given to the constructor (unlike the Rust ``PhysicsWorld::new()``).

 Reach for the individual pieces (documented under :doc:`dynamics`, :doc:`geometry`, :doc:`joints`, and :doc:`pipeline`)